jpzoll/Mental-Health-Twitter-Analysis/README.md

 #### Preprocessing Results

-For this section, we successfully managed to our account moods and follower moods, as challenging as it was.
+For this section, we successfully managed to our account moods and community moods, as challenging as it was.
 It took multiple trial and errors, and the time it took to create the Pandas data frame containing each account with its two features.
-Specifically, our final run of our function _create_user_dataframe2(..)_ , took ~2 hours, not to mention we had to decrease our accounts from 50 & 50 to 25 & 25 and remove invalid accounts, totaling to 44 analyzed accounts in 2 hours.
-This is explained by the following time complexity breakdown:
+Specifically, one run of our function _create_user_dataframe2(..)_ , took ~2 hours, not to mention we had to decrease our accounts from 50 & 50 to 20 & 20 and remove invalid accounts.
-44 Account accounts iterated over:
-For every account, get max 10 followers
-For every follower, get max 10 tweets
-For every account, get max 10 timeline tweets

-**\*\*** for every tweet, perform sentiment analysis on it** The worst case scenario is ~4500-5000 tweets.
-The Twitter API has a **rate limit\*\* for the number of API calls you can make, and since we are making multiple API calls per iteration, we ran in to countless “rate limit” messages that would make the program sleep for 15 minutes every time the rate limit was reached.
+Because of this, we again turned to _SNScrape_, and for each of the 80 accounts we performed sentiment analysis on 100 personal account tweets to get the mood and 200 community tweets made towards the account (from random people _to_ our spiritual or actor accounts) to get the community_mood.
+This was much more efficient and possible than Tweepy, which hit many rate limits and took lots of time.

 #### Statistical Results